 Measuring, benchmarking, and responding to key performance indicators (KPIs) are essential to the long-term success of any business.
 In 2016, as part of the PPS Peer2Peer NetWorks program, PPS developed a method for collecting and benchmarking key performance indicators.
-Now in its fourth year, the PPS KPI Benchmarking Program is open to all PPS members.
-Data will be collected beginning in February 2020.
+The PPS KPI Benchmarking Program is open to all PPS members.
+Data is collected each year in February/March.
 In April, all participants will receive a detailed individual report as well as an aggregate report that breaks down their KPI metrics by practice size, region of the country, and care model.
 Most importantly, the reports will paint a clear picture of how participants’ KPI metrics stack up against similar practices in each region and nationwide.
 Participants must submit their own data to receive the summary report.

 * Current Peer2Peer Networks Participants need not apply; the KPI Benchmarking Program is included in your Peer2Peer membership.

 Registration closes February 10.

 Click Here to Register

 Frequently Asked Questions

 Key performance indicators (KPIs) are quantifiable measures of an activity critical to the success of an organization.
 These indicators are the vital signs of an organization and become the focus of performance improvement initiatives.
 Goals for KPIs can be directional (increase/decrease) and/or can be benchmarked against best practices in a particular industry to measure success and track improvement.